imgal-sc/imgal/imgal_python/README.md

 $ maturin develop --release
 ```

-Alternatively if you're using `conda` or `mamba` you can do the following:
+Alternatively, if you're using `conda` or `mamba` you can do the following:

 ```bash
 $ cd imgal_python